de4a-eu/ssi-authority-agent/README.md

 ### Build Docker images

 At the moment, Docker images for the Aries agent must be built locally using library ``` aries-framework-go ```.
 In the later stage of the project, Docker images will be available on the official dockerhub page of the project DE4A (https://hub.docker.com/u/de4a).
+Note: you may need superuser system privileges to execute bash commands.

 ```bash
 $git clone https://github.com/hyperledger/aries-framework-go